-GAMAP: The Global Atmospheric Model (output) Analysis Package is the preferred visualization package for GEOS-Chem.
+GAMAP: The Global Atmospheric Model (output) Analysis Package is a visualization package for GEOS-Chem.
 GAMAP provides an easy-to-use interactive interface to fulfill most basic plotting needs including map plots, vertical cross sections, zonal means, etc. Animation and multi-panel plots are also supported.
 GAMAP requires IDL version 5.5 or higher.
 NOTE: GAMAP is currently being phased out in favor of Python-based tools!

 GEOS-Chem Matlab Tools: We have some user-contributed Matlab utilities for reading data from the GEOS-Chem binary format files.
 Please see our Matlab software tools for GEOS-Chem wiki page for more information.

 GEOS-Chem R tools: Amos Tai has written several routines in for analyzing GEOS-Chem in the R programming language.
 (R is the free, open-source alternative to the S-plus statistical package).
 Please see our Using R to analyze GEOS-Chem data wiki page for more information.

 GRADS: The Grid Analysis and Display System is an interactive desktop tool that is used for easy access, manipulation, and visualization of earth science data.
 GrADS has two data models for handling gridded and station data.
 GrADS supports many data file formats, including binary (stream or sequential), GRIB version 1 and 2), NetCDF, HDF (version 4 and 5), and BUFR (for station data).
 GrADS has been implemented worldwide on a variety of commonly used operating systems and is freely distributed over the Internet.

 You can use these software packages for offline analysis or post-processing of GEOS-Chem data.